 Make UV Protection Your Top Priority

-The most important factor regarding sunglasses is UV protection.
-Damaging UV light from the sun is made up of 95% UVA light and 5% UVB light, and exposure has both short-term and long-term impacts.
-Quality eyewear and common sense are keys to protecting eyes against UV light.
+The most crucial factor regarding sunglasses is UV protection.
+Damaging UV light from the sun comprises 95% UVA light and 5% UVB light, and exposure has both short-term and long-term impacts.
+Quality eyewear and common sense are keys to protecting the eyes against UV light.
 In fact, UV coating on lenses is much like sunscreen for your skin.
 Simply put, don’t buy sunglasses without 100% UV protection.

 Beyond UV protection, options for sunglasses seem endless.
-From wraparound frames to a variety of lens shades and colors, there are many sunglasses that not only protect eyes from the sun but that are also stylish, budget-friendly, and improve vision.
+From wraparound frames to various lens shades and colors, many sunglasses protect eyes from the sun and are stylish, budget-friendly, and improve vision.

 Debunking 12 Myths About Sunglasses

 Clarifying the following myths about sunglasses, including several related to UV protection, provides the perfect opportunity to assess your sunglasses and sunglass-wearing habits.
 Use the list below to determine if you need to make any adjustments.

 Myth #1: Sunglasses with 100% UV protection are expensive.

 Many sunglasses with 100% UV protection are inexpensive and widely available.
 In fact, if they have 100% UV protection, “cheap” sunglasses will protect your eyes from harmful UV rays just as well as those costing a couple hundred dollars.
 In addition, with better quality sunglasses, which often means higher prices, you’ll get a better fit and can avoid the distorted vision (and the headaches that come with it) usually caused by cheap, plastic lenses.
 Not only that, but quality sunglasses will also likely last longer than cheaper ones.